timegridio/timegrid/readme.md

 If you are willing to do your first time contribution, don't worry, you are welcome here.

-While there is no strict guideline right now, you are welcome to bring your ideas to enhance the code as well as the process.
+While there is no strict guideline right now, you are welcome to bring your ideas and pull requests.

 As a rule of the thumb, keep **PSR-2** and **tests** in mind.